simd-lite/simd-json/README.md

 `simd-json` supports AVX2, SSE4.2 and NEON and simd128 (wasm) natively, it also includes a unoptimized fallback implementation using native rust for other platforms, however this is a last resport measure and nothing we'd recommend relying on.

+### Performance characteristics

+- CPU native cpu compilation results in the best performance.
+- CPU detection for AVX and SSE4.2 is the second fastes (on x86_* only).
+- portable std::simd is the next fasted implementaiton when compiled with a native cpu target.
+- std::simd or the rust native implementation is the least performant.

 ### allocator